FellowTraveler/dir-assistant/README.md

 COMMIT_TO_GIT = true
 ```

-Once enabled, the assistant will handle the Git commit process as part of its workflow.
-To undo a commit,
+Once enabled, the assistant will ask for confirmation on any change you request to modify files.
+The assistant will
+only change one file at a time, so for multi-file changes, you must make multiple prompts.
+If your prompt does not
+involve a file modification, the assistant will not make any updates and it will work as though `COMMIT_TO_GIT` is off.
-type `undo` in the prompt.
+To undo a commit, type `undo` in the prompt.

 ## Running